Famke2604/NLPSpamDetection/README.md

 let me know if there is something that you do not understand . thanks ! shirley
 ```
-Where each email has the subject of the email as the first line.
+Where each email has the subject of the email as the first line and the rest of the message on the next lines.

 Before creating and training the classifiers, we preprocessed the data.
 We removed punctuation, removed stopwords and tokenization.
+To create word embeddings, we create a dictionary for each word in the mail.

 Example ham-mail after preprocessing: